COVID-19 Frequently Asked Questions

 - Armed Services Blood Program: www.militaryblood.dod.mil; +1.703.681.8024

-A: The FDA carries out many activities to protect and promote public health during a public health emergency, including helping to accelerate the development and availability of potential treatments, maintaining and securing drug supply chains, providing guidance to food and medical device manufacturers, advising developers on clinical trial issues during a public health emergency, and keeping the public informed with authoritative health information.
+A: The FDA carries out many activities to protect and promote public health during a public health emergency, including helping to accelerate the development and availability of potential treatments, protecting the security of drug supply chains, providing guidance to food and medical device manufacturers, advising developers on clinical trial issues, and keeping the public informed with authoritative health information.

 A: No. Hydroxychloroquine sulfate and some versions of chloroquine phosphate are FDA-approved to treat malaria.
 Hydroxychloroquine sulfate is also FDA-approved to treat lupus and rheumatoid arthritis.

 On March 28, 2020, the FDA issued an emergency use authorization (EUA) for chloroquine phosphate and hydroxychloroquine sulfate to treat adults and adolescents hospitalized with COVID-19 for whom a clinical trial was not available or participation was not feasible.
 Based on the FDA’s continued review of the scientific evidence available, the criteria for an EUA for chloroquine phosphate and hydroxychloroquine sulfate as outlined in Section 564(c)(2) of the FD&C Act are no longer met.
 As a result, the EUA for these two drugs was revoked on June 15, 2020.
 Read more about this action.

 Q: Should I take chloroquine phosphate used to treat disease in aquarium fish to prevent or treat COVID-19?